misteraddons/mister_ini/MiSTercade V2/README.md

 ```

 ## Recommended Settings
-* disable_autofire=0 ; If you're using the down + Start button combo for OSD, autofire isn't very useful.
-Set this to "1" if you use the remote to activate menu and unbind the menu button combo.
 * video_info=0 ; Disable resolution info at each resolution change
 * controller_info=0 ; Disable controller mapping pop-up at each core launch